smoeding/puppet-haveged/README.md

 * `service_name`: The name of the service to manage.
 Normally provided by the `haveged::params` class.

 * `service_enable`: Whether the haveged service should be enabled to start at boot.
-Valued options: 'true', 'false', 'manual'.
-Default: 'true'.
+Valued options: 'true', 'false'.
+Default: 'true'

 * `service_ensure`: Whether the haveged service should be running.
 Valid options: 'stopped', 'false', 'running', 'true'.
-Default: 'running'.
+Default: 'running'

 * `package_name`: The name of the package to manage.
 Normally provided by the `haveged::params` class.